Hitoshi-FUJII/LIDG/README.md

 Linearly independent descriptor generation (LIDG) program package for sparse and interpretable modeling

 Note:
-LIDG method is similar in name to Ridge regression, sure independent screening (SIS), and independent component analysis (ICA), but these are completely different methods.
+"LIDG" method is similar in name to "Ridge" regression, sure independent screening (SIS), and independent component analysis (ICA), but these are completely different methods.

 ## Latest version
+Version 0.2 (2020 Nov 10)

 Version 0.1 (2020 July 1)

 Version 0.0 (2019 June 13)

 ## Changes
+* version 0.2
+    - Added a genetic algorithm code for tough model selections.

 * version 0.1
     - Speedup and memory saving about Q2 (LOOCV) calclulation.
     - Added an exhaustive search method for model selection.